wltnkim/wltnkim.github.io/_pages/publications.md

 __Deokwoo Lee*__, __Jisu Kim__ and Cheolhyeong Park, Concepts of System Function and Modulation-Demodulation based Reconstruction of a 3D Object Coordinates using Active Method, _Journal of the Korea Academia-Industrial cooperation Society_, Vol. 20, No. 5, pp. 530-537, May.
 2019 (KCI).

-Ju O Kim, __Jisu Kim__, Cheolhyeong Park and __Deokwoo Lee*__, Polygon-shaped Filters in Frequency Domain for Practical Filtering of Images, _Journal of the Korea Academia-Industrial cooperation Society_, Vol. 20, No. 3, pp. 1 - 7, 2019 (KCI).
+JuO Kim, __Jisu Kim__, Cheolhyeong Park and __Deokwoo Lee*__, Polygon-shaped Filters in Frequency Domain for Practical Filtering of Images, _Journal of the Korea Academia-Industrial cooperation Society_, Vol. 20, No. 3, pp. 1 - 7, 2019 (KCI).